Unidata/awips2/docs/install/install-cave.md

         ![Open security panel](../images/macSecurityPanel.png)

-    - First, unlock the panel by clicking the lock image in the bottom right corner and entering an Administrators password.
-Then click the "Open Anyway" button to allow the awips-python.pkg to run:
+    - First, unlock the panel by clicking the lock image in the bottom left corner and entering an Administrator's password.
+Then, click the "Open Anyway" button to allow the awips-python.pkg to run:

         ![Mac open anyway](../images/macOpenAnyway.png)